GiuntaLab/DNA-secondary-structures-analysis/README.md

-### Comparative analysis of predicted DNA secondary structures infers complex human centromere topology
+# Comparative analysis of predicted DNA secondary structures infers complex human centromere topology

 In this repository, we showcase the scripts and tools used in our analysis.
+Below are the details of the folders and their contents:

 There are three folders in this github repository -
 1. Free Energy Evaluation - This corresponds to the usage of the tool RNAfold to predict the secondary structures of DNA obtained from various regions of the centromere.